 |---|---|

-The policy checks staff permissions first, then falls back to the existing club_admin? path:
+The Pundit policy checks staff permissions first and falls back to the legacy club_admin? path:

 def update?